mafe72/3D-Printer-Filament-Runout-Sensor/README.md

 		#define FILAMENT_RUNOUT_SENSOR

-In this case I used the Z+ Port, therefore you need to set FIL_RUNOUT_PIN in pins_RAMPS.h to 19, add the following line to the block of code:
+In this case I used the Z+ Port, therefore you need to set <code>FIL_RUNOUT_PIN</code> in pins_RAMPS.h to 19, add the following line to the block of code:

 		#define FIL_RUNOUT_PIN  19